Bellurgan community takes protest to the road to seek traffic calming measures

 "I'm disappointed at the attitude the council are taking.
 It's welcome that they are resurfacing the road but in my mind that's only going to increase the problem in Bellurgan.
 It will increase speed.
 We're waiting too long to get the traffic calming measures put in place.
 This is something that should be done straight away.
 There is funding there for resurfacing the road, I'm sure they can muster up - speed bumps aren't dear, I'm sure they can get the money together to do it, especially for such a serious issue."

-The community intend to continue their protest for another week, with a further protest planned, possibly for next Wednesday morning.
+The community intend to continue their protest for another week, with a further protest planned, possibly for this Wednesday morning.

+Shamrocks rout of Quay Celtic sees them go top of the Dundalk and District League on goal difference

 Subscribe or register today to discover more from DonegalLive.ie